-Canceling your subscription does not delete your data, but you’ll see that option in My Account as well.
+Canceling your subscription does not delete your data, but you’ll see that option in Account Settings as well.
 We won’t delete your account unless your subscription has been expired for at least three years, as explained in our Data Retention policy.

 How Refunds Work

 We try our best to make sure you only pay for things you actually want.
-If, after the 34-day free trial, you pay for an annual subscription and then decide not to use YNAB, you can delete your account to receive a pro-rated refund for the unused time (if you signed up through our website, this will be automatically refunded.
-If you signed up through Apple’s App Store, reach out to us at [email protected] to be issued your refund).
+If, after the 34-day free trial, you pay for an annual subscription and then decide not to use YNAB, you can delete your account to receive a pro-rated refund for the remaining time (if you signed up through our website, this will be automatically refunded.
+If you signed up through Apple’s App Store, reach out to us at [email protected] to be issued your pro-rated refund).
 It’s our Don’t Pay for Stuff You Won’t Use policy.

 If you don’t feel like you have more control of your money with YNAB, write to us at [email protected]